- Using environment variables

 Administrator

 .
-You are asked to confirm that you want to execute the elevated command prompt.
+Confirm that you want to execute the elevated command prompt.

 gitlab-runner stop